Otojon/game-dev-final-proj/README.md

 1. **Player Movement**: Navigate using WASD keys and aim with the mouse.
 2. **Shooting Mechanism**: Right-click to shoot and eliminate enemies.
-3. **Health System**: Player health decreases upon enemy attacks; collect health packs to restore it.
+3. **Health System**: Player health decreases upon enemy attacks; collect food packs to restore it.

 ---